ananivargi/Longest-Line/README.md

 The homepage code works the same as the 'AIANDPVP' however it has a homepage that allows the user to visualise their options and simply click on one.

 ## Finalguiversion
 The final version is, ultimately, the end project.
 This version contains the AI that chooses its moves based on whether there is a win/loss in one and if there isn't, it will pick a random move.
 Furthermore, I have made this code so that nothing is hard-coded and, essentialy, you can choose any grid size you would like to play the game on and it will work.
 This involved changing the win function, the drawing the winning line fnuction, and using loops to created the dictionary with the possible lines.
-It still has the minimax and alpha-beta pruning however that will not work, as mentioned above.
+It still has the minimax and alpha-beta pruning however the 3 x 3 grid is the biggest possible size in which the AI can return a move in a resonable amount of time.